wp-plugins/spider-faq/readme.txt

 3. Choose the 'Upload' option
 4. Click **Choose file** (**Browse**) and select the Spider FAQ zip file.
 5. Click **Install Now** button.
-6. Once it is complete, activate the plugin.
+6. Once it is complete, activate the FAQ plugin.

-Once the plugin is activated, you'll notice a menu on the left called "Spider FAQ".
+Once the FAQ plugin is activated, you'll notice a menu on the left called "Spider FAQ".
 If any problem occurs with Spider [Wordpress FAQ](http://web-dorado.com/products/wordpress-faq-plugin.html), please contact us info@web-dorado.com.